fricciardi/datetime2/docs/calendars.rst

    from datetime2.modern import IsoCalendar

 This chapter lists the calendars classes available in the :mod:`datetime2` package.
-They all conform to the rules listed in :ref:`customization`.
+Of course, they all conform to the requirements for interface classes listed in :ref:`customization`.

 As such, they all have the six standard comparison operators: ``<``, ``>``, ``==``, ``>=``, ``<=``, and ``!=``, which return a meaningful result when comparing